mmorselli/autobet/README.md

 install Python

-install Algorand Python SDK
+install the dependencies
 ```
-pip3 install py-algorand-sdk
+pip3 pip install -r requirements.txt
 ```

-open autobet.py with your favorite editor and configure where required
+open config.py with your favorite editor and configure where required

 run the script